Tom1ovc8/Proyecto-Final-POO/README.md

 <h2 align="center"> Final OOP Project </h2>

-The main goal of this project is to build an application that simulates an inventory management system for a warehouse using a graphical user interface (GUI).
+The main goal of this project is build an application that simulates an inventory management system for a warehouse using a graphical user interface (GUI).
 The program includes operations such as:
   - Creating objects to be stored
   - Registering incoming and outgoing inventory